Our 2020 Autumn Season of classic plays will run from 3 November – 28 November 2020 in The Rose Theatre.

 Director Monique Touko

-Set & Costume Designer Chelsie Langridge
+Set and Costume Designer Chelsie Langridge

 Lighting Designer Lisa La